gMak64/VirtualXBee/README.md

 This should be called after the Xbee.h code, outside of any loops (i.e. a global variable).

 ## Methods
-There are two methods that you will need to implement.
+There are two methods that have been implemented for you that you will need to call.
 The first is called with
 ```arduino
 xb.available()
 ```